Figure skating in America owes much to the flooding of a field belonging to a daughter of Henry Wadsworth Longfellow in the winter of 1897.

 Boston Skating Club members continued their string of successes in 1961 as part of the U.S. Figure Skating Team.
 Headed to Prague on Feb.
 15 for the World Championships were the 18-member team and 16 family members, coaches and officials.
 Their Boeing 707 crash landed on a field near the airport, killing all 72 people aboard.
 Lost in the tragedy were Boston Skating Club members Maribel Vinson Owen of Winchester, a 1932 Olympic bronze medalist and coach; her two daughters, reigning U.S. ladies champion Laurie Owen and reigning U.S. pairs champion Maribel Owen; Maribel’s partner, Dudley Richardson; and reigning U.S. men’s champion Bradley Lord.

 Seven years later, Peggy Fleming brought the United States back to figure skating prominence, winning the Olympic gold medal in ladies’ singles.
 Eight years later another New Englander, Dorothy Hamill, of Greenwich, Conn., won an Olympic gold medal.
 The Skating Club of Boston produced such recent Olympic stars are Nancy Kerrigan, winner of silver and bronze medals, and Paul Wylie, the 1992 silver medalist.

-This year, the Skating Club of Boston sent Marissa Castelli of Cranston, R.I., and Simon Shnapir of Sudbury, Mass., to the Winter Olympics.
-Today they won bronze medals in the team figure skating event. [optinrev-inline-optin]
+In 2014, the Skating Club of Boston sent Marissa Castelli of Cranston, R.I., and Simon Shnapir of Sudbury, Mass., to the Winter Olympics.
+They then won bronze medals in the team figure skating event.